pvk2004/TimeTableBot/README.md

 # 📅 TimeTableBot

-TimeTableBot is a Telegram bot that automatically sends users their class timetable based on the current day.
-It is designed to save time for students who need quick access to their daily or weekly class schedules.
+TimeTableBot is a Telegram bot that automatically sends you your class timetable for the day and can send reminders for each class as it starts.
+Designed for students who want daily and hourly schedule notifications—completely free using Telegram!

 ---

 ## 🚀 Features

-- 📆 Sends daily class timetable
+- 📆 Sends daily class timetable every morning at 8:00 AM (IST)
-- ⏱ Shows upcoming classes with `/next`
+- ⏰ Sends reminders at the start of each class (no spam during long labs)
-- 🗓 View today's schedule with `/today`
+- 🗓 Loads timetable from an Excel file (`timetable.xlsx`)
-- 🤖 Simple Telegram bot interface
+- 🤖 100% free using Telegram Bot API
-- 🧾 Loads timetable from CSV or database (configurable)
+- ☁️ Can be automated with GitHub Actions (no server needed)

 ---